 The fourth Netanyahu government was put together with blood, sweat, and tears – Prime Minister Benjamin Netanyahu’s and Likud’s.

-- Yair Lapid lashes out at Zionist Union for being 'weak, silent' opposition
+- Lapid Lashes Out at Zionist Union for Being Weak Opposition

 The last twist in the plot, as if devised by some brilliant scriptwriter, came when the former secretary, an abomination in the eyes of the prime minister and his wife but who became a senior member of the sister party, is suddenly catapulted to the position of justice minister and full member of the security cabinet.
 Now we must wait for coming episodes of the new season – because there will be a sequel, and it, too, will be bloody.